-If you’ve been in a car accident in Caroline County, know that the car accident attorneys at the Law Offices of Randolph Rice have you back.
+If you’ve been in a car accident in Caroline County, know that the car accident attorneys at Rice, Murtha & Psoras have you back.
 Our team of professionals has years of experience working with victims of car accidents to hold those who caused your accident accountable and get you the compensation you deserve.
 To learn more about our services or to schedule a free and private consultation with a Caroline County car accident lawyer, visit us online or call (410) 694-7291 today.

 Common Causes of Car Accidents in Caroline County, MD

 Despite the many laws meant to protect people on the roads, there are still drivers who choose to neglect their responsibilities and wind up causing car accidents in Caroline County.
 There are many reasons why these tragic incidents occur, the vast majority of which are preventable.
 Below, you’ll find a few of the most common causes of car accidents along Caroline County’s roadways.

 With all the technological marvels in our cars and at our fingertips, it’s very easy to be tempted into distraction.
 Whether it’s to answer a text you’ve been waiting for or to read an alert with the latest news, smartphones present perhaps the greatest threat to drivers’ attention spans while driving.
 Other things that frequently distract drivers include adjusting the radio, using a GPS device, talking to passengers, eating or drinking, and fixing hair or makeup.